Bluevipe21/fillingTank_controlSystem/README.md

 $R = \frac{\Delta P}{\rho v^{2}A} * K [\frac{Ns}{m^{5}}]$

+To calculate K we have to check the corresponding value in the datasheet of the valve used.
+This value it depends of the flow coefficient $C_{v}$.
+For example for a full bore vall valve when is totally open we can use the next equation to calculate $K$:

+$K = \frac{C_{v}}{1.156}$

+This data depends on manufacturer's datasheet; Here you can see an [example](https://www.emerson.com/documents/automation/product-data-sheet-l-g-series-cv-data-en-us-175946.pdf).

 __While I am not an expert in this field, I have done my best to simulate the control system using this information.__